 Only Andorran financial entities which are authorised to manage OICs can be management companies of Andorran AIFs.
+OIC management companies are entitled to provide OIC management and OIC advisory services.

-The INAF is the regulatory and supervisory authority of such entities.
+The AFA is the regulatory and supervisory authority of such entities.
 Accordingly, they must comply with licensing requirements.